Marie-Françoise Bougaran

-Marie-Françoise Bougaran (4 September 1850–1875) was a French serial killer who, between 12 and 26 November 1865, murdered three children of a family she worked for as a maid.
-In each case, she forced the children to swallow excrement, broke their limbs, and finally murdered them via suffocation or cutting the veins of their necks with a knife.
+Marie-Françoise Bougaran (4 September 1850–1875) was a French serial killer who murdered three children of the Robinaud family between 12 and 26 November 1865 while she worked as the family's maid.
+In each case, she forced the children to swallow excrement for several days before breaking their limbs and killing them via suffocation or cutting the veins of their necks with a knife.
 After attempting to murder a fourth child, she was arrested, and later sentenced to 20 years imprisonment.
 In 1875, she died at the age of 24.

 Early life

-Marie-Françoise Bougaran was born on 4 September 1850 in Plabennec, France.
+Marie-Françoise Bougaran was born on 4 September 1850 in Plabennec.
 When she was five years old, her mother died.
 Five years later, her father, little brother, and half-brother died.
-Afterwards, she was adopted by her uncle, but they did not get along well.
-Because of this, Bougaran was sent to work as a servant for her cousin, Gabrielle Bougaran, who managed an inn in Lesneven with her husband.
-Soon after her arrival, she began to suffer from dizziness, tinnitus, migraines, genital pain, and homicidal thoughts.
+Afterwards, she was adopted by her uncle in Ploudaniel.
+She learnt to read through lessons by a teacher from Trégarantec, but did not adjust to her new family.
+In June 1865, Bougaran was sent to work as a servant for her cousin, Gabrielle Bougaran, who managed an inn in Lesneven with her husband.
+Soon after her arrival, she began to suffer from dizziness, tinnitus, migraines, genital pain, and what she described as "dark thoughts".
 Gabrielle, who saw Bougaran as a thief and liar, sent her to work as a maid for another family.